OpenAbility/Graphik/README.md

 This means implementing an API for e.g DirectX can be a little odd at times.

-## Shaders
-Shaders are written in whatever language is native.
-Recommended method is to have a system to quickly substitute shaders whenever needed

 # Graphik.Audio
-Grahik.Audio is a system to play back sound through whatever backend the system may support.
+Graphik.Audio is a system to play back sound through whatever backend the system may support.
-The library allows you to continuisly write a stream of floating point audio, and it is played back by whatever backend is in use.

-This means you have to bring your own mixer.
+The library aims to provide an OOP approach to an OpenAL-like API.

 ## Heads-up
 Currently the only implementation of Graphik.Audio is for OpenAL, and it uses `AL_EXT_float32`, which only appears to be available if you have OpenAL Soft installed.